Customer relationship management (CRM) software isn’t just for big businesses anymore.

 Best CRMs for freelancers

-With so many features to look out for when choosing new client management software, you might feel overwhelmed.
-We did the hard work and compiled a list of the nine best CRMs for freelancers:
+You might feel overwhelmed with so many features to look out for when choosing new client management software.
+We did the hard work and compiled a list of the ten best CRMs for freelancers:

 Disclaimer: Some of the links below are affiliate links.
 We may earn a commission if you buy something through our link at no extra cost to you.
 This helps keep our articles free of charge.
 Please know that we only recommend products and services we’ve personally used and support.